kazeburo/Gazelle/README.md

 # DESCRIPTION

-Plack::Handler::Chobi is a PSGI Handler.
+Gazelle is a PSGI Handler.
 It's created based on [Starlet](https://metacpan.org/pod/Starlet) code.
 Many code was rewritten and optimized by XS.

-Plack::Handler::Chobi's supports follwing freatures.
+Gazelle supports follwing freatures.

 \- only supports HTTP/1.0.
-But Chobi does not support Keepalive.
+But does not support Keepalive.

 \- ultra fast HTTP processing useing picohttpparser